REVRBE/imgui-cheat-loader/README.md

   ❌ Add feature to automate removal of rank VIP when sub counter runs out.

-  ❌ Add more security against unauthorized access (make it only available to the server)
+  ❌ Add security against unauthorized access to vip handling script. (make it only accessible to the server)

   ❌ Add more customizations to the UI